somechild/Form-Validator/README.md

 ###stringMatcher(strArr) | password.js
-Pass an array of strings and this just checks if all the strings match each other.
-Pretty straightforward :)
+Pass an array of strings and this just checks if all the strings match each other. **This returns a boolean.
+Not the 'isSuccess' object**

+*Make sure you pass at least two strings in the function.*

 This function does not give any error details (no `'err'` property in the object returned)